ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 4. Repeat step 3 until the dependency warnings are fixed.
 Adding a single `skip-tree` exception can resolve multiple warnings.

+#### Fixing "unmatched skip root" warnings in `Check deny.toml bans`

+1. Run `cargo deny --all-features check bans`, or look at the output of the latest "Check deny.toml bans --all-features" job on the `main` branch

+2. If there are any "skip tree root was not found in the dependency graph" warnings, delete those versions from `deny.toml`

 ### Fixing Disk Full Errors and Zcash Parameter Errors

 If the Docker cached state disks are full, increase the disk sizes in: